sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Linux on IA64
  * MacOSX on PPC (32 bit only)
  * MacOSX on Intel (32 bit only)
- * VMWare via a 32 bit Linux image
+ * VMWare via a 32 bit Linux image (we support a specific preconfigured image meant for use in windows).

 Supported means all doctests pass.
 If not please report the problem to the Google group sage-devel or sage-support.
 You might also report problems in the IRC channel #sage-devel on freenode.

-The following platforms are feasible in the short term an depend mostly on somebody who is willing to do the job.
+The following platforms are feasible in the short term and depend mostly on somebody who is willing to do the job.
 If you intend to work  on a specific port please let the Sage people know.

  * Linux PPC 32 bit [99.9% done, only open issue is DSage platform support, mabshoff is working on this]
  * Linux PPC 64 bit [planning, hardware access available]